WasmEdge/docs/docs/develop/rust/wasinn/llm_inference.md

     context.compute().expect("Failed to complete inference");
 ```

-After the inference is finished, extract the result from the computation context and losing invalid UTF8 sequences handled by converting the output to a string using `String::from_utf8_lossy`.
+After the inference is finished, extract the result from the computation context and lose invalid UTF8 sequences handled by converting the output to a string using `String::from_utf8_lossy`.

 ```rust
   let mut output_buffer = vec![0u8; *CTX_SIZE.get().unwrap()];